 Head for Plymouth to take a boat trip into the Plymouth Sound and up the River Tamar, past the Devonport Royal Dockyards, where you’ll see frigates and nuclear submarines.
 A trip to the National Marine Aquarium is also a must.

 Discover the south coast of Devon, dubbed the English Riviera and chock a block with beaches, cafés and restaurants.
 Though it’s busy in summer, it’s all the more fun for that – teens gravitate to each other on the piers and young children bond over buckets brimming with crabs.
+At Torquay, don't miss Babbacombe with its model village and clifftop railway down to Oddicombe Beach.

 Savour countless villages and the many opportunities to step back into the past.
 See how the other half lived at Cockington Court & Country Park then let off steam in the gardens.
 At Brixham, step aboard a replica of Drake’s ‘The Golden Hinde' and visit the Heritage Museum.
 Paignton has some great beaches and also the country’s only outdoor waterpark.
 Paignton Zoo is brilliant, but you might also head to Woodlands Park for more animals, plus rides and other attractions.